braintapper/pg-forward-migrations/README.md

  The goal was not to make a solution for everyone.
 This was created to satisfy the requirements of my own projects, which are mostly PG.

+ I do have an SQLite version of this migration library, which can be found here: https://github.com/braintapper/sqlite-forward-migrations

  If you need a cross-database migration tool, there are already "bigger" solutions like Flyway and Liquibase.